THE ID4AFRICA AMBASSADORS

 Djenabou Touré Camara

-Djenabou Touré Camara is the Director of the Electoral Register Department at the Independent National Electoral Commission (CENI) in Guinea.
+Djenabou Touré Camara is the Coordinator of the reform and modernization of civil registration and identification at the Ministry of Territorial Administration and Decentralization.
+Prior to this, she was Director of the Electoral Register Department at the Independent National Electoral Commission (CENI) in Guinea.
 She is former National Deputy Director of Electoral Administration at the Ministry of Territorial Administration and Decentralisation and Department Executive on secondment to the CENI for more than ten years.

 Mrs. Touré Camara has been in the field of elections organization for about fifteen years and specializes in voter identification and the constitution of biometric electoral files.
 She is a member of the interministerial committee for the reform and modernization of the civil registry and has participated in several regional, sub-regional and national meetings and seminars on identification and civil registry.